FriesischScott/UncertaintyQuantification.jl/docs/src/manual/gettingstarted.md

 For a thorough discussion of copulas, see [joeDependenceModelingCopulas2015](@cite).

-In line with Sklar's theorem we build the joint distribution of two dependent random variables by separately defining the marginal distributions.
+In line with Sklar's theorem we build the joint distribution of two dependent random variables by separately defining the marginal distributions through [`RandomVariable`](@ref) objects.

 ```@example copula
 using UncertaintyQuantification # hide